The Boater's Guide of Arizona: A Handbook of Boating Laws and Responsibilities

 Special-Use Devices (Wearable)

-These vests, deck suits, hybrid PFDs, and others are designed for specific activities, such as windsurfing, kayaking, or water-skiing.
+These vests, deck suits, hybrid life jackets, and others are designed for specific activities, such as windsurfing, kayaking, or water-skiing.
 To be acceptable, wearable special-use devices must be used in accordance with their label.

-Inflatable PFDs must have a full cylinder, green status indicators, and an accessible and intact lanyard or lever.
-Hybrid inflatable USCG–approved PFDs, which use foam and inflation for buoyancy, are approved for children.
-Non-hybrid inflatable USCG–approved PFDs (no foam) are authorized only for persons at least 16 years old.
+Inflatable life jackets must have a full cylinder, green status indicators, and an accessible and intact lanyard or lever.
+Hybrid inflatable USCG–approved life jackets, which use foam and inflation for buoyancy, are approved for children.
+Non-hybrid inflatable USCG–approved life jackets (no foam) are authorized only for persons at least 16 years old.